byui-cit/wdd131/src/prove/cool-pics-1.md

 Create a new folder to hold this project called <kbd>coolpics</kbd>.
 Then create an html file: <kbd>index.html</kbd>,a javascript file: <kbd>coolpics.js</kbd> and a css file: <kbd>coolpics.css</kbd>.
 Add the HTML you need to have a valid new page as well as a <kbd>link</kbd> element for your CSS and a <kbd>script</kbd> for your Javascript.

-> Remember In the Mission Statement assignment when you were asked to add more metadata to the `head` of your document?
+> Remember in the Mission Statement assignment when you were asked to add more metadata to the `head` of your document?
 We should add that list to all of our pages moving forward.
 Here is it again with one new addition:
 >
 > - Meta Charset Attribute
 > - Title Element